panedrone/sdm_todolist_php_doctrine_react/README.md

-# sdm_todolist_php_doctrine

 A project demonstrating how to use [SQL DAL Maker](https://github.com/panedrone/sqldalmaker) + Doctrine PHP libraries.

-Front-end is written in Vue.js 2.7.
+Front-end is written in React.js.
 RDBMS is SQLite3.

 demo-go.png
 ![demo-go.png](demo-go.png)